TheTavakoli1/TheTavakoli1/README.md

 - 👋 Hi, I’m @TheTavakoli1
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Web Responsive ( Bootstrap )
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on I would like to discuss potential partnerships for our upcoming event.
 - 📫 How to reach me: www.linkedin.com/in/thetavakoli1
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: The shortest war in history lasted only 38 minutes!
 It was between Britain and Zanzibar on August 27, 1896.